 Three dots and you can use a high temperature.

-If you want to use bleach, check for the bleach laundry symbols beforehand.
+If you want to use bleach in laundry, check for the bleach laundry symbols beforehand.

 A triangle shows you can use bleach.